pqrkchqps/diehard-dot-fund-school/facilitators_guide/ongoing_practice.md

 Like the skill of being the follow in a ballroom dance pair, being facilitated is an art itself.
 People with experience facilitating themselves, or who have participated in a lot of well-facilitated processes, will receive facilitation differently than those who haven't.

-On the positive side, skillful receptivity to facilitation is a capacoty that can be grown, and it can have a big impact on group success.
+On the positive side, skillful receptivity to facilitation is a capacity that can be grown, and it can have a big impact on group success.
 This ranges from things as simple as showing up on time, to following instructions, to being willing to try a new style of thinking or communicating.
 Sometimes people have a good experience and they don’t quite know why - pointing out that facilitation is the reason for the smoothness or depth can help them understand what it is they valued about the process.

 On the negative side, people who can’t or won’t be facilitated can be detrimental to group collaboration.
 No matter how skilled a facilitator is, if they encounter a certain level of resistance they won’t be able to do their job.
 Common problems include dominating the discussion, playing devil’s advocate, disrupting the process, disrespecting the facilitator or participants, or being disengaged.
 At some level individuals must take responsibility for their willingness to be facilitated.